nicholasentinel/cns-health-check/README.md

 ---

 Feel free to adjust colors, figure sizes, or the “top N” threshold by editing `utils/chart_generator.py`.
-This README covers everything necessary to understand and run the script.